Back to Blog

 4. Data and Model Poisoning

-When pre-training data, the fine-tuning process, or embedding data is manipulated so as to enable vulnerabilities that compromise a model’s security, effectiveness or ethical behavior.
+When pre-training data, the fine-tuning process, or embedding data is manipulated so as to enable vulnerabilities that compromise a model’s security, effectiveness, or ethical behavior.

 Prevention and mitigation: